-Social work with older people
+Social work with people aged 65+ years old

 Project Background

-This Demonstrator draws on the original ‘Social Work with Older People’ project funded by the National Institute for Health and Care Research (NIHR) School for Social Care Research (SSCR).
+This Demonstrator drew on the original ‘Social Work with Older People’ project funded by the National Institute for Health and Care Research (NIHR) School for Social Care Research (SSCR).
 That project followed social workers across two local authorities between Autumn 2022 and Spring 2023 and demonstrated the positive difference that social workers make to the lives of older people, carers and families.
 It led to recommendations about how social workers can be supported, developed and deployed so that they are able to do more of what older people and families value.

-IMPACT is supporting Walsall Council to explore different ways of working and establish effective mechanisms to apply the learning and resources developed in the NIHR-funded Social Work with Older People project.
+IMPACT supported Walsall Council to explore different ways of working and establish effective mechanisms to apply the learning and resources developed in the NIHR-funded Social Work with Older People project.
+The project hoped to make improvements in the:

-• time, space and resilience for relationship-focused work within communities and Social Work teams
+• Time, space and resilience for relationship-focused work within communities and Social Work teams

-• satisfaction levels with the Social Work service provision from older people within Walsall and their support networks
+• Satisfaction levels with the Social Work service provision from older people within Walsall and their support networks

-• job satisfaction amongst Walsall Social Workers working with older people
+• Job satisfaction amongst Walsall Social Workers working with older people

 In November and December 2024, the Strategic Improvement Coach held planning meetings with people working in Walsall adult social care, people with lived experience living in Walsall and the co-production and lived experience associate from West Midlands Association of Directors of Adult Social Services (ADASS).

 Those meetings aimed to develop a co-production approach that would support the project to clearly define what it will do to achieve the intended improvements.
 Through the discussions in those meetings, the Improvement Coach presented options on approaches that could be taken.
 In January 2025, a collective decision was made to repurpose the planning meetings to Steering Group meetings and commit to recruiting more members to ensure a strong representation of key interested parties.
+The project Steering Group currently includes:

 • Experts by experience